michael-beebe/RaiderSTREAM/README.md

 ![Gather Scatter](readme_images/gather_scatter.png)

 ### Multi-Node Support
 RadierSTREAM does not currently use any inter-process communication routines such as MPI_SEND or SHMEM_PUT within the benchmark kernels.
 Instead, the programming models are essentially leveraged as a <b>resource allocator</b>.
+It is worth noting that for the multi-node implementations, each processing element DOES NOT get its own copy of the STREAM arrays.
 The STREAM arrays are distributed evenly across a user-specified number of processing elements (PEs), each PE computes the kernel and writes the result back to its own array segment.

 ![Multi-Node Support](readme_images/oshrun.png)